colleirose/colleirose.github.io/_posts/2024-03-24-path-traversal-in-scam-website.md

 ![Response from sending /etc/passwd to the websocket](/assets/img/exploiting%20path%20traversal%20vulnerabilities.png)

-I next tried putting `index.php` in and got this (the malformed text like `åéäºè¿å¶æ¶æ¯` was actually Chinese characters from the results I got in Burp Suite, but when looking at the results during test in Firefox DevTools, the text looked like gibberish and I didn't think much of it at the time, I thought it was maybe just a stupid scammer who put some nonsense in a comment not understanding what they were doing):
+I next tried putting `index.php` in and got this (the malformed text like `åéäºè¿å¶æ¶æ¯` was actually Chinese characters according to the results I got in Burp Suite, but when looking at the results in Firefox DevTools, the text looked like gibberish and I didn't think much of it at the time, I thought it was maybe just a stupid scammer who put some nonsense in a comment not understanding what they were doing):
 ```php
 <?php
 require '../vendor/autoload.php';